-a) We created a model of the first decentralized algorithmic central bank (DACB).
+a) We created the first model of a Decentralized Algorithmic Central Bank (DACB).

 Since the creation of Bitcoin, there were multiple attempts to address the problem of volatility in crypto economies.
 Unlike previous projects, which were devoted to the development of a so-called "stablecoin", we took a step further and created an asset than can not only follow the exogenous course by being pegged to allegedly stable off-chain assets but sustain a targeted equilibrium endogenously.